Hard Water Treatment

-No matter how you measure water hardness, the higher the number, the harder the water (and the more minerals that are dissolved in it).
-Definitions of what is soft versus hard water can vary, but the United States Geological Survey uses the following scale:
+The hardness of water is usually measured in ppm or milligrams per liter (mg/L) and is commonly converted to grains per gallon (gpg).
+The higher the number, the harder the water (and the more minerals that are dissolved in it).
+As we define and use different matrixes to communicate soft or hard water, the United States Geological Survey uses the following parameters:

 Impact on Plants